Alex188dot/CorsoPython/Cookies/README.md

-# Simple Browser cookie program
+# Browser cookie Flask application

 This is a very simple Flask application where a user is prompted to insert their username and password, the credentials are saved in a database and then graphs are issued on the accesses/registrations per user.